 CAP Theorem: Consistency vs Availability Trade-offs

-Learn the fundamental trade-off between Consistency, Availability, and Partition tolerance in distributed systems, with practical examples and database comparisons.
+Learn the fundamental trade-off between Consistency, Availability, and Partition tolerance in distributed systems with practical examples.

 Understanding the CAP Theorem